A list of all the terminal hotkeys and their uses

 +arrow down

-scroll down the contents of the preview box, one page at a time (IBM keyboard layouts)option
+contents of the preview box, one page at a time (IBM keyboard

 +arrow down

-scroll down the contents of the preview box, one page at a time (Apple keyboard layouts)home
+contents of the preview box, one page at a time (Apple keyboard

 While the preview box is open, the rest of your terminal output will be hidden.
 However once you close it, that output will reappear.